 Here’s another scenario: you are a custom software development company and a new client comes in with an idea.
 They need a new product or functionality, but they don’t yet see the full picture of what the outcome will be.

 Can you see anything similar in these situations?
-Both require prototyping the future product.
+Both require prototyping future product.
 Prototyping in the early stages of development can be rewarding and will definitely pay off later.
 Instead of involving a developer at an early stage, though, you could work with a UI/UX designer, create a clickable prototype of your product and see how it works, how it looks and whether it is what you expected it to be.
 Prototyping allows you to test your design and workflows, and refine them if necessary.
 You can also avoid paying for the development of your product before realizing it’s not what you imagined.

 As a custom software development company, we have worked on several prototypes with our clients.
 In our experience, prototyping is one of the most fun and valuable stages of product development.
 So, what tools are available for UI/UX designers during the prototyping stage?

-While Adobe already has a wide range of tools used by UI/UX designers, interaction designers, etc. to create powerful and sophisticated projects, the company recently decided to create a new tool especially for UX designers.
+While Adobe already has a wide range of tools used by UI/UX designers, interaction designers, etc. to create powerful and sophisticated projects, the company recently decided to create a new tool, especially for UX designers.
 Adobe Experience Design allows designers to quickly create designs and clickable prototypes that can be shared with other team members.

 Adobe Experience Design has two tabs.
 The first tab is “Design,” where users can quickly and easily create their design templates for web, mobile and tablet.
 Users will find familiar options like Select, Rectangle Tool, Ellipse Tool, Line Tool, Text, Pen, Artboards and Zoom.
 Users can also work with the layer system to arrange their files when creating designs.
-Adobe also added familiar features for designers, such as the ability to change the color of elements and text, add borders, adjust opacity and add shadows.
+Adobe also added familiar features for designers, such as the ability to change the colour of elements and text, add borders, adjust opacity and add shadows.

 After users have created their design templates, they can create clickable prototypes using the second, “Prototype” tab.
 Using the prototyping tool, designers can create basic interactions between screens and show the user experience of their product.